Booting the PYNQ Board

 SSH Communication

-Once you have the PYNQ set up you can connect to it using SSH.
+Once you have the PYNQ set up you can connect to it using SSH, which will be much faster and more full-featured than the serial connection.

 SSH Keys